 Entry to the water and caves is of course totally free.

 Well, there you have it!
-Cyprus is steeped in legend (mainly to do with Aphrodite, Goddess of Love and Beauty).
-Not only that but it’s also a beautiful country to explore, with or without the legends woven into its history.
-Do you know of any legends I’ve missed out?
+Cyprus is steeped in myth (mainly to do with Aphrodite, the Goddess of Love and Beauty).
+Not only that but it’s also a beautiful country to explore, with or without Greek myths woven into its history.
+Do you know of any Cyprus Greek mythology or legends I’ve missed out?
 Let me know in the comments…

 Like this?
 Pin it!